Sunoo/homebridge-ftp-motion/README.md

   - `username`: Username of the remote FTP server.
 If not set, no authentication will be used.
   - `password`: Password of the remote FTP server.
 If not set, no authentication will be used.
   - `tls`: Should TLS be used to connect to remote FTP server?
 (Default: `false`)
   - `path`: The location to store incoming images.
-If neither this nor FTP Server are set, no images will be stored.
+If FTP Server is not set, it will be treated as a local path.
+If neither this nor FTP Server are set, images will not be stored.

 ### Camera Configuration